|University of Arkansas at Little Rock|

 - Records and Registration may choose to place a “hold” on the request, thus reserving the rooms for the given day(s) and time(s), while waiting for a confirmation from the academic unit.
 This “hold” will be lifted if Records and Registration has not received confirmation within five working days.

-- The request form will need to be signed by the faculty sponsor for the non-UALR entity, the head of the academic unit with priority use, and the Dean associated with that academic unit.
+- The request form will need to be signed by the faculty sponsor for the non-UALR entity, the head of the academic unit with priority use, and the dean associated with that academic unit.
 The form will then be forwarded to Records and Registration to confirm the reservation.

 - The unit with priority use of a given room may choose to charge any non-UALR entity a usage fee, working in cooperation with the associate vice chancellor for facilities and services to determine reasonable costs.
 Fees are to be set at a level to cover maintenance costs and not as a source of revenue for the priority use unit.
 Their purpose is to cover the costs of any addition utility charges, cleaning or repairs arising from the non-UALR entity’s use of the space.

 - A special account would be created in the Office of the Associate Vice Chancellor for Facilities and Services to receive these fees.
-Additional utility, cleaning and repair costs could then be charged against that FOAPAL.
+Additional utility, cleaning, and repair costs could then be charged against that FOAPAL.
 Cost for replacement or repair of equipment could also be charged against that account by the unit with priority use.
-It would be the responsibility of the priority use unit to monitor the status of the space and report any repairs that might be needed to the respective Dean.
+It would be the responsibility of the priority use unit to monitor the status of the space and report any repairs that might be needed to the respective d.
 Draws against this fund would require approval by the dean associated with the academic unit with priority use, and the associate vice chancellor for facilities and services.
 If a conflict should arise regarding the use of these funds, the matter will be referred to the provost.

 - “UALR entities” will not be charged a fee.
 However, they will follow the same guidelines and complete the same form described above if the desired use is for non-instructional purposes.
 If any additional utility, cleaning or repair costs arise as a result of that entity’s use of the space, the UALR entity that used the space will be charged to recover that cost.